Pink Whitney & Sprite Recipe: Easy 2 Ingredient Cocktail!

 Yes, the Pink Whitney with Sprite cocktail is best served chilled.
 Serve over ice for the easiest way to cool the drink.

-Alternatively, you can chill the ingredients beforehand, but the drink will warm up faster, particularly in summer weather, without ice in it.
+Alternatively, you can chill the ingredients beforehand (including using a chilled glass), but the drink will warm up faster, particularly in summer weather, without ice in it.

 Are There Non Alcoholic Mocktail Alternatives For This Recipe?